lwang-astro/PeTar/README.md

     ```
     ./configure --with-interrupt=[bse]
     ```
-    Currently only SSE/BSE is the available stellar evolution package (Now still in test phase).
+    Currently only SSE/BSE is the available stellar evolution package.
 Notice SSE/BSE is a combined package, the option argument "sse" not work, only "bse" switches on both.

     When this option is switched on, the standalone tool _petar.bse_ will also be compiled and installed.
-    This is a c++ based tool which uses the API of the SSE/BSE from Fortran77 to c++.
-It can be used to evolve a group of single and binary stars with OpenMP parallelization.
+    This is a c++ based tool which call the SSE/BSE functions to evolve single and binary stars to the given age and metallicity.
+OpenMP parallelization is used to speed up the calculation if a large group of stars and binaries are provided.

 8. Use _Galpy_ external potential library
     ```
     ./configure --with-external=galpy
     ```
-    The _Galpy_ library is a _Python_ and c based external potential library, which provides a plenty choices of potentials.
+    The _Galpy_ library is a _Python_ and _c_ based external potential library, which provides a plenty choices of potentials.
-    It is also flexible to combine multiple potentials together (require to use _Galpy_ _Python_ interface to generate the instance, see their document in details.
+    It is also flexible to combine multiple potentials together (require to use _Galpy_ _Python_ interface to generate the instance, see their document in details).

     When this option is switched on, the standalone tool _petar.galpy_ and _petar.galpy.help_ will also be compiled and installed.
     - _petar.galpy_ is a simple tool to call _Galpy_ c interface to evaluate the acceleration and potentials for a list of particles with a given potential model.